Emergency ResponseMilitary

 All field operators— military personnel or emergency response workers—need numerous things to accomplish their mission.
 They require physical access to supplies, the ability to monitor their teammates, and the establishment of a main supply route (MSR).
 These operators also rely on communication to stay informed during dynamic situations, ask for assistance, get the latest orders, and have situational awareness of their environment and surroundings.

-When disaster strikes and operators need to respond and deploy, they follow an almost universal playbook.
+When disaster strikes, and operators need to respond and deploy, they follow an almost universal playbook.
 First, a staging point is identified—a forward operating base (FOB) for the military or an operations center for disaster response.

 That staging point will become home to the many essential support and logistics staff that often outnumber the tactical operators.
 It will be where supplies are kept and distributed and where tactical operators converge to coordinate efforts, get briefed on new developments, and receive orders.
 The team establishes an MSR to ensure supplies reach tactical operators at the staging point.